On the tangent bundle and the divisor theory of a general matroid: Introduction

 (See Theorem~\ref{Chow polynomial formula}.) \end{enumerate} \end{theorem}

-Understanding the Todd class in the matroid Hirzebruch--Riemann--Roch formula is useful for computing Euler characteristics and for formulating vanishing statements in analogy with the Kawamata--Viehweg vanishing theorem.
+Understanding the Todd class in the matroid Hirzebruch--Riemann--Roch formula is useful for computing Euler characteristics and for formulating vanishing statements in analogy with the Kawamata--Viehweg vanishing theorem (motivated by the positivity results in \cite{EL}).
 This motivates a study of big and nef divisors in the matroid setting.

-\begin{theorem}[big and nef classes and the fake effective cone] After comparing several candidate notions of nefness (and showing they are not equivalent; see Theorem~\ref{thm:nef-definitions}), we introduce an operational notion of \emph{combinatorially big and nef} divisors (Definition~\ref{def:big and nef}).
-Within this framework we prove the following results: \begin{enumerate} \item[(1)] \emph{Realizable compatibility.} If \(M\) is realizable by \(L\subset k^E\) and \(D\) is combinatorially big and nef for \(M\), then the corresponding divisor on the wonderful compactification \(W_L\) is big and nef in the classical sense. \item[(2)] \emph{Intersection inequalities.} We prove a collection of intersection-theoretic inequalities for nef and big-and-nef divisors. \item[(3)] \emph{Fake effective cone.} There exists a combinatorial \emph{fake effective cone} whose role is analogous to that of the classical effective cone in defining and detecting big and nef divisors (see Proposition~\ref{fake effective cone}). \item[(4)] \emph{Matroid KV-type vanishing (rank 3).} We formulate a matroid analogue of the Kawamata--Viehweg vanishing statement, propose a weakened version, and verify the case for rank~3. \end{enumerate} \end{theorem}
+\begin{theorem}[Big and nef classes and the fake effective cone] After comparing several candidate notions of nefness (and showing they are not equivalent; see Theorem~\ref{thm:nef-definitions}), we introduce an operational notion of \emph{combinatorially big and nef} divisors (Definition~\ref{def:big and nef}).
+Within this framework we prove the following results: \begin{enumerate} \item[(1)] \emph{Realizable compatibility.} If $M$ is realizable by $L\subset \mathbb{K}^E$ and $D$ is combinatorially big and nef for $M$, then the corresponding divisor on the wonderful compactification $W_L$ is big and nef in the classical sense. \item[(2)] \emph{Intersection inequalities.} We prove a collection of intersection-theoretic inequalities for nef and big-and-nef divisors. \item[(3)] \emph{Fake effective cone.} There exists a combinatorial \emph{fake effective cone} whose role is analogous to that of the classical effective cone in defining and detecting big and nef divisors (see Proposition~\ref{fake effective cone}). \item[(4)] \emph{Matroid KV-type vanishing (rank 3).} We formulate a matroid analogue of the Kawamata--Viehweg vanishing statement, propose a weakened version, and verify the case for rank 3. \end{enumerate} \end{theorem}

 A recurring practical question in the positivity theory is the following: There are many nef classes in the matroid Chow ring, but which of these can we effectively compute and use to test conjectures?
-The classical \(\alpha_F\)-classes furnish important and highly computable examples, but they form a rather small, highly structured family and do not provide enough flexibility for exploration of the broader nef cone.
+The classical $\alpha_F$-classes furnish important and highly computable examples, but they form a rather small, highly structured family and do not provide enough flexibility for exploration of the broader nef cone.